About

 2018

 M.A.
-Romance Literary studies, Freie Universität Berlin (main language French), Master’s thesis on the Latin American reception of Rabindranath Tagore with Gabriela Mistral, Victoria Ocampo and Cecília Meireles (study from 2011-2017 funded by the Cusanuswerk), grade: 1.1
+Romance Literatures, Free University Berlin (languages: French, Spanish, Portuguese), Master’s thesis on the Latin American reception of Rabindranath Tagore in the oeuvre of Gabriela Mistral, Victoria Ocampo, and Cecília Meireles (2011-2017: funded with a scholarship from Cusanuswerk), grade: 1.1

 2016

 M.A.
-European literatures at the Humboldt University in Berlin, master’s thesis on the reception of early modern travelogues by Oswald de Andrade and Blaise Cendrars, grade: 1.0
+European Literatures at the Humboldt University of Berlin, master’s thesis on the reception of early modern travelogues in the work of Oswald de Andrade and Blaise Cendrars, grade: 1.0

 2014

-Graduate Program Comparative Literature University of Massachusetts Amherst (grant from the Hessen-Massachusetts state program and travel grant from the Fulbright Commission)
+Semester abroad at Graduate Program Comparative Literature University of Massachusetts Amherst (funded by the Hessen-Massachusetts exchange program and supportet with a travel grant of the Fulbright Commission)

 2014